-As stated earlier, strong, collaborative local governments can help build affordable workforce housing into new development and in-fill housing plans.
+Strong, collaborative local governments can help build affordable workforce housing into new development and in-fill housing plans.
+They can support strategic, inter-county public transportation initiatives like Lowcountry Rapid Transit.
 It takes teamwork and a commitment from the larger community.
 But the result is a positive impact to quality of life that ultimately, will mark our community's greatness in years to come.

 Clean energy is shaping the way we think about our region...and the way the world thinks about us.